(All dollar amounts in USD unless otherwise stated).

-Subsequent to the 2019 FS, over 100,000 metres of drilling have been completed leading to the discovery of the near surface P17NE deposit and extensions of other known higher grade hard rock zones with the main Bomboré deposit.
+Subsequent to the 2019 FS, over 150,000 m of drilling has been completed leading to the discovery of the near surface P17NE deposit and extensions of other known higher grade hard rock zones within the main Bomboré deposit.
 Results of drilling undertaken in 2022 are expected to successfully convert Inferred resources of higher grade hard rock material into the Measured and Indicated categories.
-The updated resource modelling is progressing and a new resource, reserve, and mine plan are targeted for completion in Q3-2023.

 The Company has held early discussions with its senior lender, Coris Bank, about their participation in this future Phase II Expansion.
 Coris Bank has indicated they are supportive of this expansion and the Company intends to launch more formal discussions with Coris Bank as it draws closer to completing the 2023 FS when information about the new expansion economics and capital requirements are better known.

 CONFERENCE CALL AND WEBCAST